Search engine optimization.

 If you haven’t guessed, this is the dead end road.
 No bueno.

-Fill your website with well explained, relevant, quality content on a a consistent basis and you’ll automatically walk the right path.
+Fill your website with thorough, relevant, quality content on a a consistent basis and you’ll automatically be on Google’s good side.

 Just remember, search engines are the judge and jury who decide whether your site is a reliable and trustworthy match for the exact content users are searching for.